oneapi-src/oneMKL/docs/building_the_project.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 * ``build_examples=[True | False]``.
 Setting it to ``True`` enables
   the building of examples.
-The default value is ``False``.
+The default value is ``True``.
 Compile_time_dispatching examples will always be built if this value is set to true.
 Run_time_dispatching examples will be build if both this value and  ``build_shared_libs`` is set to true

 Documentation
 ~~~~~~~~~~~~~